 PMS, or premenstrual syndrome, is a condition characterized by psychological and physical symptoms that develop at some point after you ovulate (which occurs during the middle of the menstrual cycle), and ends when you start your period.
 Symptoms of PMS can include irritability, depression, crying, fatigue, bloating, acne, breast tenderness (mastalgia), and appetite changes including food cravings.
 While 90% of women are believed to have some symptoms associated with menstruation, true PMS is more severe and likely occurs in 20% to 30% of women.

-Signs and symptoms: Similarities between PMS vs. pregnancy
+Similarities between PMS vs. pregnancy symptoms and signs

 For many women, the signs and symptoms of early pregnancy can resemble those of her approaching menstrual period or PMS.
 In fact, it is not possible to tell from early symptoms alone if a woman is pregnant or having symptoms related to her upcoming menstrual period.